kevinctofel/Gatsby/posts/microsoft-surface-duo-dual-screens-and-dual-personalities.md

 And even for apps not optimized, there are ways to take advantage of the dual displays.

 A perfect one that I'm using more and more is putting the Duo in laptop mode for watching a YouTube video on the "top" display and reading through the video comments on the "bottom" display.

+(Personal note: People, please don't watch full-screen videos across both screens.
+That's just stupid because it *obviously* isn't a big screen when opened; it's two screens with a hinge.
+Would you buy two small TVs and put them side by side to watch one program?
+No, you'd buy a large TV.)

 These are just examples to illustrate the potential use cases.
 There are likely a ton more that I'll see over time.